 Halloween is a great chance to meet your neighbours and get in touch with the local community, and each year more North Shore families are ‘trick or treating’.
 But if your neighbourhood is lacking the Halloween vibe, you might try one of the areas on the North Shore renowned for going ‘all out’!
-This year, Halloween is Thursday 31 October.
-Have a spook-tastic night!
+Here are the best streets for trick or treating North Shore Sydney.

 If the streets in your neighbourhood are lacking the Halloween vibe, but you’re still keen to trick or treat, consider visiting an area known for going ‘all out’ at Halloween.